PaddseL/catenax-ev.github.io/docs/standards/CX-0135-CompanyCertificateManagement/CX-0135-CompanyCertificateManagement.md

 Use cases to provide certificates (from who initiates communication, negotiation and data transfer):

-- Certificate Consumer -> Certificate Provider : Company Certificate Request
+- Certificate Consumer -> Certificate Provider : Company Certificate Pull
 - Certificate Provider -> Certificate Consumer : Company Certificate Push

 Use case to give feedback for provided certificates: